 Studies are currently being funded to help parents with their autistic children.
-It proves that parents can improve their already autistic child’s communication skills but that bad parenting itself is not the root cause of autism.
+It proves that parents can improve their autistic child’s communication skills, but that bad parenting is not the root cause of autism.

 Myth #3: Autism is caused by nutrition

 Our third and final global autism myth is that poor nutrition is one of the causes of autism.
-Many parents put their children on a gluten-free/casein-free (GFCF) diet to prevent their child from developing autism.
+Many parents put their children on a gluten-free/casein-free (GFCF) diet to prevent them from developing autism.

-While there is no evidence whatsoever that a GFCF diet can prevent autism, there is anecdotal evidence from parents who have tried the diet to help them manage their child’s symptoms.
+While there is no evidence that a GFCF diet can prevent autism, anecdotal evidence from parents who have tried the diet helps them manage their child’s symptoms.

 What Are the Actual Causes of Autism?

-Now that we have an idea of what myths surround the topic, it’s time to dig into the actual science and see the more likely causes.
+Now that we know what myths surround the topic, it’s time to dig into the actual science and see the more likely causes.